2024-2025 Projects

 Ali Brown is an artist living and working in Mississauga, Ontario.
 A current Drawing & Painting BFA student at OCAD University, Brown collaborates with personal archives, memory (or lack thereof), and nostalgic imagery to create work that engages both the mind and body of her and her audience’s inner child.
 Beyond her studio practice, Brown is interested in and actively involved with arts education and disability arts communities within the university, receiving the Diversity & Equity Excellence student award for her ongoing advocacy.

 Grace MacDonald is a third year Criticism and Curatorial Practices student, a member of CRIP Lab, and the lead curator for 113Research.
 She has a personal interest in accessibility in the arts, working with and understanding the experiences of people and artists with disabilities.
-She hopes to make accessibility in the arts one of her mail foci in her studies.
+She hopes to make accessibility in the arts one of her main foci in her studies.

 Thursday, March 13, 6:30 p.m.
-Room 190, 100 McCaul Street: Grad Symposium Panel Talk: with Jose Miguel Esteban & Megh Dorward
+Room 322, 230 Richmond Street: Grad Symposium Panel Talk: with Jose Miguel Esteban & Megh Dorward

 Jose Miguel Esteban